sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="listReactionsOfMessage"></a>
 # **listReactionsOfMessage**
-> InlineResponse20052 listReactionsOfMessage(channelType, channelUrl, messageId, apiToken, listUsers)
+> ListReactionsOfMessageResponse listReactionsOfMessage(channelType, channelUrl, messageId, apiToken, listUsers)

 List reactions of a message